cecarlsen/TrackingToolsForUnity_DEV/README.md

 Loads extrinsics from json file located in the StreamingAssets folder and applies properties (position and rotation) to a "anchor" transform.
 The transformation can be inversed, so you can switch between the marker and the camera/projector being fixed.

 **ProjectorFromCameraExtrinsicsEstimator**
 Find the extrinsics of a video projector (indirectly also finding the intrinsics) using a specially designed calibration board.
+[Twitter post](https://twitter.com/cecarlsen/status/1265567632591331328).

 - Print one of the specially designed "ProjectorFromCameraExtrinsics" boards found in *TrackingTools/CalibrationBoards/*.
   - The PDF only represents the right half the calibration board.
 The left half is supposed to be 50% grey, for video projecting a dot pattern.
 It's recommended to use a coloured sheet of paper instead of printing grey to avoid gloss.